 With such intense sights, sounds and smells, the medina is a total attack on your senses.
 You can easily while away the hours browsing the souqs filled with the goods and produce of local merchants and artisans.
 Particularly special (and cheap!) is the array of leather goods, dyed in the local tanneries.

-THE FOOD.
 Where do we even start?
 Moroccan food is simply AMAZING, particularly the street food, and it’s crazily cheap.
 You could quite easily eat out every single day without breaking the bank.
 Don’t be fooled by the touristy restaurants with waiters lurking outside trying to lure you in.
 The best by far is the food sold by vendors on the street.
 Don’t leave without trying meloui, a thick, doughy pancake served with goat’s cheese and honey.
 The bread is also to die for and a cup of sugary mint tea is a must after every meal.
 Sorry folks – you’re gonna put on a few pounds.
 Embrace it and love every second, it’s TOTALLY worth it and you’ll regret it if you don’t!

 Every May, the Fes Festival of World Sacred Music brings the city together to celebrate music, art and spirituality.
 The festival attracts a diverse collection of musicians from all over the world – and most of it is free!
 Past line-ups have included the likes of mystical Sufi musicians, Indian sitar sensation Ravi Shankar, Patti Smith and Bjork.